 Nevada law prohibits jail and prison inmates from possessing weapons, drugs, or phones.
-Penalties can be up to six additional years behind bars depending on the case.
-And it is not a defense that the inmate did not knowingly possess the contraband.
+It is not a defense that the inmate did not knowingly possess the contraband.

 In this article, our Las Vegas criminal defense attorneys discuss: